-Five Honest Answers
+Five cleanup Answers

 We've answered five of the most common Q&A questions with our most honest answers.
-We have researched and interviewed scientist, epidemiologists, advocates, elected officials, and health related professionals to try to bring you the most truthful, unbiased, and comprehensive answers.
+We have researched and interviewed scientists, epidemiologists, advocates, elected officials, and health related professionals to try to bring you the most truthful, unbiased, and comprehensive answers.

 1. Is the cleanup more dangerous than leaving the waste where it is?